-This camp in Northern Jordan opened in 2012 and houses about 80,000 Syrian refugees.
-Strong international attention leads to a high number of projects by NGOs and International organizations.
-Projects for job creation or entrepreneurship always should "support socioeconomic development in host communities that will benefit both the host and refugee populations."
-(UNCTAD)15 One example: a nine-month business development program that reached out to 650 Syrian refugees and Jordanian women of the host community in Mafraq to generate employability and entrepreneurship solutions.
+This camp in Northern Jordan opened in 2012 and houses about 80.000 Syrian refugees.
+Strong international attention leads to high number of projects by NGOs and International organizations.
+Projects for job creation or entrepreneurship always should "support socioeconomic development in host communities that will benefit both the host and refugee populations".
+(UNCTAD).
+One example: a 9-month business development program that reached out to 650 Syrian refugees and Jordanian women of the host community in Mafraq to generate employability and entrepreneurship solutions.
 The Case of Uganda

+%1,500,000

-%1,500,000 With 1.5 million refugees from different neighoring countries, Uganda is one of the world's most important host countries for refugees.
-One of the many programs to improve the lives of refugees is direct cash assistance to more than 1,500 survivors of gender-based violence.
-Each woman received US\$46 a month for eight months, in addition to a cellular phone and financial literacy training.
-Many of them used at least some of the cash to start their own business.16 The Case of Kakuma
+With 1.5 million refugees from different neighoring countries, Uganda is one of the most important host countries for refugees in the world.
+One of the many programs to improve the lives of refugees is a direct cash assistance to over 1,500 survivors of gender-based violence.
+Each woman received US \$46 a month for eight months, in addition to a cellular phone and financial literacy training.
+Many of them used at least parts of the cash to start their own business.

+The Case of Kakuma

 Established 30 years ago, this camp in Northern Kenya has provided refuge for displaced people from South Sudan, Somalia, Ethiopia, Burundi, the Democratic Republic of the Congo, and Sudan.
-With about 160,000 inhabitants and 2,000 businesses, the camp has developed a close social and economic interdependence with the neighboring town of Kakuma - with refugees hiring, trading, and working with town residents and vice versa.
-To date, more than one-quarter of the income of camp inhabitants is generated via salaries and business income.17 business ideas.19
+The camp with about 160.000 inhabitants and 2.000 businesses has developed a close social and economic interdependency with the neighboring Kakuma town - with refugees hiring, trading, and working with town residents and vice versa.
+To date, more than a quarter of the income of the camp inhabitants is generated via salaries and business income. to test and accelerate business ideas.19

-ABOUT FII INSTITUTE THE FUTURE INVESTMENT INITIATIVE (FII) INSTITUTE is a new global nonprofit foundation with an investment arm and one agenda: Impact on Humanity.
+ABOUT FII INSTITUTE THE FUTURE INVESTMENT INITIATIVE (FII) INSTITUTE is a new global non-profit foundation with an investment arm and one agenda: Impact on Humanity.
 Global, inclusive and committed to Environmental, Social and Governance (ESG) principles, we foster great minds from around the world and turn ideas into real-world solutions in five critical areas: Artificial Intelligence (AI) and Robotics, Education, Healthcare and Sustainability.
 We are in the right place at the right time: when decision-makers, investors and an engaged generation of youth come together in aspiration, energized and ready for change.
 We harness that energy into three pillars: THINK, XCHANGE, ACT.
 Our THINK pillar empowers the world's brightest minds to identify technological solutions to the most pressing issues facing humanity.
-Our XCHANGE pillar builds inclusive platforms for international dialogue, knowledge-sharing and partnership.
+Our XCHANGE pillar builds inclusive platforms for international dialogue, knowledge sharing and partnership.
 Our ACT pillar curates and invests directly in the technologies of the future to secure sustainable real-world solutions.
 Join us to own, co-create and actualize a brighter, more sustainable future for humanity.